-In 2017, Schermann and his colleagues ultimately succeeded in convincing the Chinese automobile manufacturer Great Wall Motors (GWM) to open up a research and development centre in Kottingbrunn south of Vienna.
+In 2017 supported by ABA - Invest in Austria, Schermann and his colleagues ultimately succeeded in convincing the Chinese automobile manufacturer Great Wall Motors (GWM) to open up a research and development centre in Kottingbrunn south of Vienna.
 On the basis of investments of EUR 20 million, the Austrian GWM subsidiary is now developing the entire electric drives for future e-powered vehicles in China.

 GWM has already introduced two purely electric vehicles on the marketplace, namely the cute "ORA R1" and the SUV "ORA iQ".
 No technology "Made in Austria" has been integrated up until now into these vehicles.
 However, development work is currently being carried out in Austria on the electric drives for an e-powered pickup and a hybrid drive system.

 Trending Topics: Great Wall Motor Austria Research & Development GmbH was launched in 2017.
 What objectives is the company pursuing?

 Markus Schermann: Our GWM subsidiary in Austria is developing complete electric drive systems for automobiles.
 An electric drive consists of an electric motor, an inverter and a transmission.
 The inverter contains the power and control electronics.
 For its part, the control electronics encompass complex software which we are also developing.
 Our electric drives are being developed in Austria and produced in China.
 Up until now our Austrian facility has only served as an R&D location.